-Complainant - Alleged victim, must be participating in or attempting to participate in college program or activity.
+Complainant - Alleged victim of prohibited conduct.
+Complainant must be participating in or attempting to participate in a college program or activity at time of alleged conduct and when Formal Complaint is filed.

-Respondent - Alleged perpetrator, presumed not responsible.
+Respondent - Alleged to have committed prohibited conduct.
+Respondent is presumed not responsible.